 16. Drain on paper towel on a rack over a plate.

-17. Transfer prawns and sauce to a shallow bowl, top with potato, sprinkle potato with salt and serve with rice and herbs or salad.
+17. Transfer prawns and sauce to a shallow bowl, top with potato, sprinkle potato with salt and serve with rice and herbs or salad, plus yoghurt if you like.

 Share page on: